Licensed Nursing Assistant

 - Proof of current health insurance

-- Proof of current BLS -Basic Life Support certification
+- Proof of current BLS -Basic Life Support certification (recommended but not required)

 - Orientation Modules for hospital